segmentio/segment-docs/src/connections/destinations/catalog/nielsen-dcr/index.md

 #### How do you determine App Name?

-Segment-Nielsen-DCR iOS retrieves the application name from your app’s `Info.plist` application bundle name as returned by `CFBundleName` .
+Segment-Nielsen-DCR iOS retrieves the application name from your app's `Info.plist` application bundle name as returned by `CFBundleName` .

 For Android, we retrieve the name of the application package from the [PackageManager](https://developer.android.com/reference/android/content/Context.html#getPackageManager()).

 #### How do you determine App Version?

-Segment-Nielsen-DCR retrieves the application version from your app’s `Info.plist` application bundle name as returned by `CFBundleVersion`.
+Segment-Nielsen-DCR retrieves the application version from your app's `Info.plist` application bundle name as returned by `CFBundleVersion`.

 For Android, we retrieve the version of the application package from the [PackageManager](https://developer.android.com/reference/android/content/Context.html#getPackageManager()).